-Visas for Victims of Trafficking
+Shenandoah T Visa Attorney for Victims of Trafficking

 The United States provides visas to “victim[s] of a severe form of trafficking in persons.”
 22 C.F.R. § 41.12.
 Granted under 8 U.S.C. § 1101(a)(15)(T)(i)(I), the “T Visa” allows a person to temporarily remain and work in the United States while an investigation or prosecution for the crime that the individual was a victim of is pending.
+If you or someone you know is applying for a visa, our experienced Shenandoah T visa attorney can help.

 Usually, when a T-Visa is issued, a law enforcement officer submits a letter to immigration authorities, declaring that the visa applicant has been the victim of a “severe form of trafficking in persons.”
 The person applying for the T-Visa must comply with any reasonable request for assistance in a law enforcement investigation or prosecution of the acts of trafficking.